zigmhount/pdlooper/README.md

   - include the controllers' knobs and faders in pdlooper's UI to send the signals to external mixers/plugins (rather than connecting the controllers to each mixer/effect host)
   - use some controls directly for the tracks' configuration inside pdlooper

-That's what it currently looks like:
+That's what it currently looks like.
+It's a bit of a mess, as I added widgets to quicky test and jam, but I plan to improve that soon!
 ![](screenshots/latest.png)

 Follow and Random Follow: